argoproj/argo-workflows/sdks/java/client/docs/ArtifactServiceApi.md

 <a name="artifactServiceGetOutputArtifact"></a>
 # **artifactServiceGetOutputArtifact**
-> artifactServiceGetOutputArtifact(namespace, name, podName, artifactName)
+> File artifactServiceGetOutputArtifact(namespace, name, podName, artifactName)

 Get an output artifact.